All Episodes

 And the salacious document had a number of clear mistakes.

-And it is a very unusual situation to have opposition research like that, especially one that on its face had a number of clear mistakes, and really basically saying zero vetting.
+And it is a very unusual situation to have opposition research like that, especially one that on its face had a number of clear mistakes.

-Anyway, here to help uh analyze what it is that the attorney general is saying, Greg Jarrett, uh Fox News legal analyst, author of the Russia hoax, and Alan Derschwitz, Harvard professor, who contributed to analysis on the Mueller report uh for Skyhorse Publishing.
+Greg Jarrett, Fox News legal analyst, author of The Russia Hoax, and Alan Dershowitz, Harvard professor who contributed to analysis on the Mueller report for Skyhorse Publishing.

 Thank you both for being with us.

-Uh Professor, why don't we start with you?
+Professor, why don't we start with you?

-Well, he's absolutely right, and he's acting in the highest tradition of attorneys general in the Justice Department.
+And he's acting in the highest tradition of attorneys general in the Justice Department.

-He says I will obey the law, and Congress has no authority to make me violate the law by providing secret grand jury material without court authorization.
+And Congress has no authority to make me violate the law by providing secret grand jury material without court authorization.

-And you know, court authorization here is critical.
+And, you know, court authorization here is critical.

-The big problem with the STEAL dossier is not only that it is deeply flawed, it's that the people who sought the warrant knew it was deeply flawed and failed to tell the Pfizer court about it.
+The big problem with the Steele dossier is not only that it is deeply flawed, it's that the people who sought the warrant knew it was deeply flawed and failed to tell the Pfizer court about it.

-It's the failure to disclose to the Pfizer court what they knew about the source of the steel dossier that makes it into a very, very serious violation of civil liberties and something that the Pfizer court should be extremely concerned about.
+It's the failure to disclose to the Pfizer court what they knew about the source of the Steele dossier that makes it into a very, very serious violation of civil liberties and something that the Pfizer court should be extremely concerned about.

-We're all waiting, obviously.
+We're all awaiting obviously.

-It seems to me though, you know, we've had revelations, Greg Jarrett, in the last week.
+It seems to me, though, you know, we've had revelations, Greg Jarrett, in the last week.

 And that was in August of 2016.